richardTowers/verify-tech-docs/source/documentation/saml/generateSelfSignedCertificates.md

 ### Generate self-signed certificates with OpenSSL

 You can generate keys and self-signed certificates in whatever way is most convenient and familiar for you.
+There are many different formats of keys and certificates.
+The Matching Service Adapter (MSA) uses PKCS#8 formatted keys (.pk8) and PEM encoded X509 certificates (.crt).

 The GOV.UK Verify team generally use the OpenSSL tool to do this using the guidance from the [Heroku Dev Center](<https://devcenter.heroku.com/articles/ssl-certificate-self#prerequisites>`_).